mugich/readme-generator/test.md

   ## Installation
   To install necessary dependencies, run the following command:

-   npm i
+   sdfsdf

   ## Usage

-  tests
+  sdfsdf

   ## Contribution guidelines

-  no contribution
+  sdfsdf

   ## Test
   To run tests, run the following command:

-  npm test
+  sdfsdf

   ## License
-  This project is licensed under MIT license
+  This project is licensed under Boost Software License 1.0 license

   ## Questions
-  if you have any questions about the repo, open an issue or contact me directly at munkhuu1233@gmail.com.
+  if you have any questions about the repo, open an issue or contact me directly at .
-  You can find more of my work at [mugich](https://github.com/mugich/)
+  You can find more of my work at [](https://github.com//)